NREL/NRWAL/NRWAL/default_configs/README.rst

 Cost Reductions
 ---------------

-The file ``./2019/monopile_15MW_2025.yaml`` includes cost reductions applied at the subcomponent level:
+The config file ``./2019/monopile_15MW_2025.yaml`` includes cost reductions estimated at a 2025 build year applied at the subcomponent level:

 .. code-block::